SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-developer-site-on-an-existing-office-365-subscription.md

+﻿---
+title: Create a developer site on an existing Office 365 subscription ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Create a developer site on an existing Office 365 subscription
 An Office 365 Developer Site makes it easier to get set up and start creating, testing, and deploying your Office and SharePoint Add-ins more quickly.
 Many Office 365 Business, Enterprise, Education, and Government subscriptions include a site template you can use to create a Developer Site.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

  **Before you start**